If you want this solved immediately, call NetDocuments Tech Support, and they can jump on your pc and fix the issue: 801.226.6882

 Understanding the Check-In Process

 Before diving into troubleshooting, it helps to understand what happens during a check-in.
 When you check out a document in NetDocuments, you create a temporary lock that prevents others from editing it simultaneously.
-The system downloads the file to your local computer, and you can make your changes.
+NetDocuments opens up the document on your local computer, and you can make your changes.
 When you check it back in, NetDocuments uploads your modified version, releases the lock, and makes the document available to others again.

 This issue was caused by a change introduced in Google Chrome 142 and Microsoft Edge 143.
 These releases require that Local Network Access be enabled manually or via an administrative policy.
 In previous versions, this setting was enabled by default.
 As a result of this new setting, ndClick may fail to bind to a local port required for operation.